 The Graduate Program in Public Health is a dynamic, cutting edge public health program, and as such, the course work for the degree programs offered are designed to be completed in a full-time manner (two-year MPH program, one-year MS in Epidemiology program).
 Students are permitted to take courses on a part time basis.
 However, the MPH degree must be completed within five years of the student's first matriculation date, including the completion of the Culminating Experience.
-The MS in Epidemiology degree must be completed within 3 years of the student's first matriculation date, including the completion of the student's first matriculation date, including the completed within 3 years of the student's have a maximum of two years to complete the Advanced Certificate.
+The MS in Epidemiology degree must be completed within 3 years of the student's first matriculation date, including the completion of the Thesis or Manuscript.
+Advanced Certificate students have a maximum of two years to complete the Advanced Certificate.
 Dual Degree MPH students have a maximum time to degree completion of seven years for the MPH degree.
 Students who do not complete the degree or certificate within this specified time frame will be withdrawn from the program.